callstack-internal/rsc-from-scratch-workshop/README.md

 ### 4. Async Components

+- Components that return a promise
+- Can contain async operations like fetching data, reading from the file system, etc.
-- Execute async components on the server
+- Only the server can render async components
+- The server waits for the promise to resolve before sending the response

 #### What we’ll build